bbauska/W3Cx-2of5/README.md

-We could fix it by just making sure things are in the right order (which is important) but a more robust solution might be to make use of the fact that the way we're using <section> in fact is more specific than <article>.
+We could fix it by just making sure things are in the right order (which is important) but a more robust solution might be to make use of the fact that the way we're using &lt;section&gt; in fact is more specific than &lt;article&gt;.
 We can make this explicit by changing the selector to "article section h1", so that now the smaller, lighter color will be used only on a section that is inside an article, which is really what we want: